 GASB 34 requires non-current governmental assets, such as land and buildings, and non-current governmental liabilities, such as notes payable and capital leases to be reported in the governmental activities column in the government-wide Statement of Net Position.

 Major Funds

-The Council reports the following major governmental funds:
+The Council reports the following major governmental fund:

 The General Fund is the Council's primary operating fund.
-It accounts for all financial resources of the Council, except those required to be accounted for in another fund.
+It accounts for all financial resources of the Council.